joakimmj/md-tangle/DOCS.md

 * `os.makedirs(dir, exist_ok=True)` instead of `Path(dir).mkdir(exist_ok=True)`
 * `f"{filename:50} {lines} lines"` instead of `"{0: <50} {1} lines".format(filename, lines)`

+If installed with Python 2, `pathlib2` is a requirement.
+Since it's not part of the requirements for the Python 3 package, it's not listed in the requirements.

 ## Packaging

 ### \_\_init__.py